 Matt earned his Bachelor of Science degree from the University of Minnesota in Scientific & Technical Communication in 1982.
-He has experience in user documentation for hardware and software, and marketing communications, at Honeywell, Control Data Corporation, National Computer Systems, LaserMaster Corporation, and ColorSpan.
-He joined Hewlett-Packard through acquisition in 2007.
-He is a past president of the Twin Cities chapter, and an Associate Fellow of the Society for Technical Communication.
-In 2014, he co-presented a paper on collaboration at a conference of the Center for Information-Development Management.
+He has experience in user documentation for hardware and software, and marketing communications, at Honeywell, Control Data Corporation, National Computer Systems, LaserMaster Corporation, ColorSpan, & Hewlett-Packard.
+He currently works as a Senior Analyst in knowledge management for MAXIMUS.
+MAXIMUS provides business process services to governments in the U.S. and five other countries, primarily for health and human services.
+Matt is also an Associate Fellow of the Society for Technical Communication, and in 2014, he co-presented a paper on collaboration at a conference of the Center for Information-Development Management.

 Kari graduated from the University of Minnesota in 2005 with a BS in scientific & technical communication.
 She has spent most of her career at MEDITECH, a medical software company that develops electronic health records (EHRs).
 Kari has worked with online help writing, software documentation, usability testing, user experience design, software testing, project coordination, and management.
 As a manager at MEDITECH, Kari recruits graduates.
 Previous hires have shown that a background in technical communication can prepare candidates for a lot more than just "technical writing."
 Kari is excited to share additional career possibilities with students.

-Jerry Grohovsky is co-founder and president of JPG & Associates, Inc., a 23+-year technical communication company located in the Twin Cities.
+Jerry Grohovsky is co-founder and president of JPG & Associates, Inc., a technical communication company based out of Minneapolis/St. Paul since 1993.
 Jerry received a BA in journalism and mass communications from the University of Minnesota, and has more than 30 years of experience in technical writing and marketing communications.
 Immediately after graduation, he entered the technical writing field.
 Over the years, he held various communication roles as a direct-employee and contractor for both startups and fortune-5oo companies.
-Some of Jerry’s titles included: senior technical writer, marketing writer, technical illustrator, technical publications manager, and freelancer.
-He has been a member of the STC for more than 25 years, and also has memberships in AMWA and MTRN.
+Some of Jerry’s professional titles included: senior technical writer, marketing writer, technical illustrator, technical publications manager, and freelance writer He has been a member of the STC for more than 25 years, and also has memberships in AMWA and MTRN.
 Jerry is a frequent panelist, contributor, presenter, and technical communication career advisor for several under-graduate and post-graduate university technical communication programs in Minnesota and Wisconsin.

 JoAnn has a PhD in English and a background in chemistry.
 She led the technical writing program at the Colorado School of Mines and started her company, Comtech Services.
 After founding the MS degree program at the University of Colorado-Denver, she devoted her energy full time to building the company and later founding the Center for Information-Development Management (CIDM).
 Many University of Minnesota students have used her books in their courses, including the original Managing Your Documentation Projects.
 She has now led Comtech for 37 years and still loves what she does.